jj4giya/ity/README.md

 #### 1. Downloading your Instagram data.
    - Login to your [Instagram] account on Desktop(https://www.instagram.com) or
-   - Login to your [Instagram] account on your mobile device and click on **Desktop Site**(https://www.instagram.com)
+   - Login to your [Instagram] account on your mobile device and click on "Desktop Site"(https://www.instagram.com)
    <img src="https://i1.lensdump.com/i/RCWsjb.png" alt="RCWsjb.png" border="0" width="500" />
-   - Navigate to your profile page and click on the **Settings** button.
+   - Navigate to your profile page and click on the "Settings" button
    <img src="https://i3.lensdump.com/i/RCAKHc.png" alt="RCAKHc.png" border="0" />
-   - Click on **Privacy and Security**
+   - Click on "Privacy and Security" and scroll down to "Data Download"
-   - Scroll down to

 ### Uninstall:

-- Just delete the ITY.exe file.
+- Just delete the ITY.exe file

 ### DISCLAIMER

-- Please follow all the steps carefully.
+- Please follow all the steps carefully
-- As of now, there is no way to skip any of the steps to quicken the process.
-(Drawbacks of not logging in)
+- As of now, there is no way to skip any of the steps to quicken the process (Drawback of not logging in)